deepseek-ai/DeepSeek-LLM/README.md

   <img src="images/mathexam.png" alt="result" width="70%">
 </div>

-**Remark:** Some results are obtained by DeepSeek LLM authors, while others are done by Grok-1 authors.
-We found some models count the score of the last question (Llemma 34b and Mammoth) while some (MetaMath-7B) are not in the original evaluation.
-In our evaluation, we count the last question score.
+**Remark:** We have rectified an error from our initial evaluation.
+In this revised version, we have omitted the lowest scores for questions 16, 17, 18, as well as for the aforementioned image.
 Evaluation details are [here](https://github.com/deepseek-ai/DeepSeek-LLM/tree/HEAD/evaluation/hungarian_national_hs_solutions).

 ---